 SPY GAME, Featuring Beirut

 Also includes: Berlin, somewhere in China.
 Another film I watched on repeat for the longest time.
 Has Brad Pitt in it, as well as Robert Redford.
-Robert Redford plays the unbending old-timer CIA agent and Brad Pitt is the young, emotional hot agent who can’t be tamed.
-Contains fun twists and turns and even a little history to research afterwards.
+Robert Redford plays the unbending old-timer CIA agent, and Brad Pitt is the young, emotional hot agent who can’t be tamed.
+Contains fun twists and turns and even a little history to research afterward.

 OUR KIND OF TRAITOR, Featuring Morocco